Asp (rocket)

-ASP, (Atmospheric Sounding Projectile is the designation of an American sounding rocket family.
+ASP (Atmospheric Sounding Projectile) is the designation of an American sounding rocket family.
+ASP was used for a variety of uses, including research into hypersonic speed and to propel rocket sleds.
+In NASA service it was flown from a number of locations as a sounding rocket.
+The selection by NASA of the Apache and Javelin rockets for the jobs performed by ASP led to its retirement.

+Versions

+ASP-I

 ASP-I was used to sample nuclear explosions and resultant clouds The ASP was the fastest single stage sounding rocket when developed.
 The Asp was manufactured by Cooper Development Corporation, California.
 The solid propellant motor was made by Grand Central Rocket company.

 The ASP-I has a payload ability of 11 kg, a maximum flight height of 110 km, a takeoff thrust of 42.00 kN, a mass of 111 kg, a diameter of 0.17 m, a length of 3.68 m and a fin span of 0.51 m.

-The ASP rocket was used in connection with other sounding rockets.
+ASP-I was launched 30 times from December 1, 1955 to June 14, 1962 from White Sands, Cape Canaveral, Point Mugu, Bikini, China Lake, Mercury site and Tonopah.

+ASP-II

 ASP-II (Cleansweep I) had a slightly lower total impulse and a significantly shorter burn time (3.6 seconds vs. 5.6).
 Cleansweep I was used to collect particulate air sample from nuclear explosions at the Nevada Test Range.
+It was launched once in 1959 from Tonopah with an apogee of 30 km.